-- You first choose a main business number.
+You first choose a main business number.
 It can be a local or toll-free number.
-You also have the option of transferring your current number into the system.
-The porting process typically takes 4-5 weeks to complete.
-While you wait for your number to be transferred into the system, you are provided a temporary number.
+You also have the option to transfer your current number into the system.
+The porting process typically takes about a month to complete.
+You receive a temporary number to use while you wait for your number to be transferred into the system.

-- The service gives you several voicemail options, including traditional voicemail, voicemail to email and voicemail to text.
-With voicemail to text, eVoice transcribes your messages and sends them to you via email or text.
+The service gives you several voicemail options, including traditional voicemail, voicemail-to-email and voicemail-to-text.
+With the latter, eVoice transcribes your messages and sends them to you via email or text.

 eVoice has a complete conference calling service built into its phone system.
 With the conference bridge feature, which is included for no extra charge, each employee has the ability to hold their own conference call with up to 94 callers.
 If your company is looking to host conference calls with more people than this phone system provides for, you will need to use a conference calling service.
-These services allow for hundreds, sometimes thousands, of callers on each call.
+These services allow for hundreds or even thousands of callers on each call.
 You can find more information on these services on our conference call services best picks page.